Crossings at Skycroft Health & Safety Plan

-Our dining halls will be operating under reduced capacity in alignment with our local and state health department guidelines (currently at 50% capacity).
-Proper distancing will be maintained between tables.
+Though Maryland lifted all restrictions related to indoor dining on May 12, our dining halls will still operate with reduced capacity to allow churches and campers to spread out.
+Distancing will be maintained between tables.
 Our food service team will be cleaning and disinfecting all tables and chairs at the close of each meal shift using EPA-approved cleaners.
-High-touch surfaces will be cleaned throughout the meal shift.

 We will provide optional outdoor dining locations for those who feel more comfortable eating outside, weather-permitting.

-Large Group Bible Study: Morning Celebration and Large Group Bible Study will take place in the gym at a reduced capacity in alignment with current local and state guidelines.
-All participants will attend Morning Celebration at the same time, but each Color Team will have an assigned seating area, generously distanced from other Color Teams.
+Large Group Bible Study: Morning Celebration and Large Group Bible Study will take place in the gym at a reduced capacity.
+All participants will attend Morning Celebration at the same time, but each Color Team will have an assigned seating area, distanced from other Color Teams.
 Individual church groups will have their own assigned seating within the color group and will be appropriately distanced from other church groups.